ClickAndMortar/AdvancedCsvConnectorBundle/README.md

 * `attributeCode` (mandatory): The attribute code in your Akeneo project
 * `dataCode` (mandatory): The column name in your file
 * `callback`: The method name in your import helper to transform data from CSV file
+* `defaultValue`: Default value for attribute if empty data in file

 ### Export